SeekingDream/ISSTA23_DyCL/README.md

-# Detailed Instructions

-The compiled DyNN might get different level acceleration on different hardware platforms.
-Our evaluation is conducted on Nvidia TX2 and Nvidia AGX, to reproduce our experimental results, we provide the access to our experiment platform.

-1. Start by downloading the "AnyDesk" app on your laptop and connect to the address ``429779282`` using the password ``zexinzexin``.
-2. Once connected to the remote desktop, open a terminal and establish a connection to Nvidia AGX using the following command:
-``ssh zexin@192.168.0.126`` with the password ``zexin``.
-3. After successfully connecting to AGX, navigate to our experimental directory by executing the command:
-``cd /experiment/ISSTA23_DyCL/``.
-4. In the ``/experiment/ISSTA23_DyCL/compile_model`` directory,
-you will find pre-compiled versions of each DyNN.
-To evaluate the compiled DyNNs, simply run the command: ``bash run_evaluate.sh``.

 # Reusability

 DyCL offers a highly automated and user-friendly experience.
 The current implementation allows us to compile any DyNN using either OnnxRuntime or TVM.